Chicken Cordon Bleu Bake Recipe

 - 3/4 pound sliced deli ham, cut into 1-inch strips

-- 3. Divide chicken between two greased 13x9-in. baking dishes.
-Sprinkle with pepper.
+- 2. Toss chicken with pepper; divide between two greased 13x9-in. baking dishes.
 Layer with ham, Swiss cheese, 1 cup cheddar cheese, soup mixture and stuffing.
 Sprinkle with remaining cheddar cheese.

-Freeze option: Cover and freeze unbaked casseroles up to 3 months.
-To use, thaw in the refrigerator overnight.
+Freeze option: Cover and freeze unbaked casseroles.
+To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Cover and bake 45 minutes.
-Uncover; bake 10-15 minutes longer or until heated through and cheese is melted.
+Bake, covered, until heated through and a thermometer inserted in center reads 165°, about 45 minutes.
+Uncover; bake until cheese is melted, 10-15 minutes.
 Yield: 2 casseroles (6 servings each).

 Reviews for Chicken Cordon Bleu Bake